Coronavirus – FAQs on managing a safe return to work

 The latest position is as follows:

-- The government has updated and expanded its various Covid-secure sector-specific guides on working safely during coronavirus.
+- The government has published and expanded its various Covid-secure sector-specific guides on working safely during coronavirus.
 These cover a range of different types of work from offices through to shops.

 Health and safety at work

-If we open our workplace, what steps must we take to make it Covid-19 secure?
+If our workplace is open, what steps must we take to make it Covid-19 secure?

 All employers have statutory duties to provide a safe place of work and general legal duties of care towards anyone who may be accessing or using their place of business.
 To discharge these duties, you must take the following steps: